 1. Plan Ahead

-For example, create a checklist of all classes that need to be archived and mark off each one as you complete the process.
+As an example, create a checklist of all classes that need to be archived and mark off each one as you complete the process.
 This will help you stay organized and avoid missing any classes.

 2. Communicate with Students

 Inform your students about the archiving process and what it means for them.
 Let them know that they will still be able to access their past work and feedback, but they will no longer be able to submit new assignments or participate in discussions.
-Clear communication will help prevent confusion and ensure that students understand what to expect.
+Clear communication will help prevent confusion and check that students understand what to expect.

 3. Back Up Important Data